 This post was written by my brother who is an Emergency Room Doctor and a badass mountain biker.
 He’s also had his fair share of trips to the emergency room.
 Check out his other guest post: From an ER Doc: What to Carry in your Mountain Bike First Aid Kit.

-Lacerations are also at risk of becoming infected, so proper wound care and cleaning are critical.
-Given that lacerations may be deep, there is the additional risk of damage to deeper structures such as veins, arteries, nerves, and tendons.
+Given that lacerations may be deep, there is an additional risk of damage to deeper structures such as veins, arteries, nerves, and tendons.

 CONTUSIONS & HEMATOMAS